 Based in Bristol, a true veteran of the urban art and the most prominent member of Mecca’s Scrawl Collective, Duncan Mr. Jago is recognized for his opulently colorful spray paintings of rabid imagination, a visual vortex of abstract and emotional expressionism depicting everyday violence of individualism and capitalist existence.

 After showing an intense interest in graffiti, he graduated in graphic design at the University Of The West Of England in 1998.
-Over the years his style, influenced by comics, hip-hop and B-Boy culture, has evolved tremendously, and today it shows an impressive level of sophistication rarely seen in spray painting and urban art in general.
+Over the years his style, influenced by comics, hip-hop and B-Boy culture, has evolved tremendously, and today it shows an impressive level of sophistication rarely seen in spray painting and urban art in general, making him one of the most influential contemporary British artists.
 Today, Mr. Jago exhibits his artwork in urban art galleries around the globe, and occasionally works for some of the biggest global brands of our time.

 Baroness Von Reichardt calls herself “a craftivist”, a craftswoman and an activist, who creates intricate, highly politicized art and proclaims “the revolution will be ceramicised”.
-She is the co-founder of The Treatment Rooms project, in which her home, a three story house in the West London, is being transformed into a self-contained piece of art.
+She is the co-founder of The Treatment Rooms project, in which her home, a three-story house in West London, is being transformed into a self-contained piece of art.
 This ongoing project has been going on for well over 15 years.

-Later on, he started creating murals on the walls of abandoned buildings worldwide that brought him international acclaim as one of one of the most exciting and highly skilled contemporary urban artists.
-Turning to cityscapes and large-scale work, Phlegm stayed true to the tiny decorative details of intricate appeal and unique aesthetic.
+Later on, Phlegm started creating murals on the walls of abandoned buildings worldwide that brought him international acclaim as one of the most exciting and highly skilled contemporary British artists.
+Turning to cityscapes and large-scale work, Phlegm stayed true to the tiny decorative details of the intricate appeal and unique aesthetic.

 Street art and graffiti collective Id-iom from London consists of two brothers: Hugo and Sholto Brown, both with no formal art education.
 They started by printing T-shirts, determined never again to suffer under the yoke of an oppressive employer, and today, they work with screen printing, stencils and paint, turning buildings into extraordinary canvases.